-The online recruiting company Hireology have made an interesting hiring forecast.
-There you can read about the hiring trends for 2016.
-You can download their forecast here.
+The online recruiting company Hireology has made an interesting hiring forecast.
+On their blog, you can read about the hiring trends.

-If you want to know more about how to be a better listener, then you get 10 steps to becoming a better listener right here.
+If you want to know more about how to be a better listener, then you get ten steps to becoming a better listener right here.

 As scary the future might seem to be, I find it just as exciting, if not more!

 Even though things are moving so incredibly fast, I believe in you, and I will adapt to whatever we’ll face in five or ten years from now.